Oscar-Laurent/ToF-SIMS_Article/README.md

 This repository contains the data, scripts, and supplementary materials for the article titled **“High entropy alloys: assessing atomic-scale mixing and surface passivation with time-of-flight secondary ion mass spectrometry.”**
 ![image](https://github.com/user-attachments/assets/d884f7ee-d3bc-4f6d-a611-c4a3be7295eb)

+## Repository Structure

+The repository is organized as follows:
 ```
 ToF-SIMS_Article/
 │